sergiokopplin/indigo/_posts/2021-11-25-the-evolution-of-models.md

 <!-- Introduction -->

-Machine learning approaches are rapidly becoming part of the standard toolkit of life scientists.
+Machine learning approaches are rapidly becoming part of the life scientist's toolkit.
 As we solve once intractable problems -- genomic variant effect prediction, protein folding, perturbation prediction -- a natural tension has arisen as this new class of models challenges the traditional cognitive toolkit of molecular biology.
-This tension is visible in the back-and-forth discourse over the role of ML in biology, with ML practioners sometimes overstating the capabilities that models provide, and experimental biologists strongly asserting the failure of modes of various models while often overlooking the strengths.
+This tension is visible in the back-and-forth discourse over the role of ML in biology, with ML practitioners sometimes overstating the capabilities that models provide, and experimental biologists emphasizing the failure modes of ML models while often overlooking the strengths.

 Reflecting on the history of molecular biology, it strikes me that the recent rise of ML tools is more of a return to form than a dramatic divergence from biological traditions.
-Molecular biology emerged from the convergence of physics and classical genetics, birthing a disipline that modeled complex biological phenomena from first principles where possible, and experimentally tested reductionist hypotheses where analytical exploration failed.
+Molecular biology emerged from the convergence of physics and classical genetics, birthing a discipline that modeled complex biological phenomena from first principles where possible, and experimentally tested reductionist hypotheses where analytical exploration failed.
-Our questions began to vear into the realm of complex systems, inherently difficult to predict with classical analytical modeling, and molecular biology became more and more of an experimental science.
+Our questions began to veer into the realm of complex systems, inherently difficult to predict with classical analytical modeling, and molecular biology became more and more of an experimental science.

 Machine learning tools are only now enabling us to regain the model-driven mode of inquiry we lost to complexity.
-Framed in the proper historical context, the ongoing convergence of computational and life sciences is a reprise of biology's foundational epistemic tools, rather than the fall-from-grace too often proclaimed within our disipline.
+Framed in the proper historical context, the ongoing convergence of computational and life sciences is a reprise of biology's foundational epistemic tools, rather than the fall-from-grace too often proclaimed within our discipline.

 # Molecular biology was born from first-principles analytical models